tsnellgrove/dark_castle3/doc/to_do.md

 			- CANCEL: consider warning reset options
 				- DECISION: if resets end up being needed I can add them
 				- FINDING: the main goal of Warnings is just to *avoid* a consequence on the first few incidents
-		- INRPOC: update each existing warning
+		- DONE: update each existing warning
 			- DONE: import WarningX
 			- DONE: entrance_south_warn
 				- DONE: update attribs